Introduction to CSS Appearance

 - button: This type of parameter shows the element as a button.

-- menu: It provides a variety of options for the user to select from the list.
+- menu: It provides various options for users to select from the list.

 - field: It defines the element as an input field.

-Appearance is a property being used to display a specific browser’s styling for a given element.
+Appearance is a property used to display a specific browser’s styling for a given element.
 For instance, dropdown boxes with HTML, sliders, fields of input, and so on.
 We could use it to apply browser styling to your website or to delete the native styling of the browser so that the element can be styled from scratch.
-Other than the appearance property also there is -webkit-appearance, primarily used by Google Chrome, Opera, Microsoft Edge and Safari, and -moz-appearance, used by Mozilla Firefox.
+Other than the appearance property, there is -webkit-appearance, primarily used by Google Chrome, Opera, Microsoft Edge, and Safari, and -moz-appearance, used by Mozilla Firefox.

 The CSS appearance property can be worked with one of the two key reasons: